Army physical fitness standards seem to intimidate a lot of Soldiers.

 That being said, since I was in middle school I have always been an introvert, like being alone and have always been fearful of public speaking.

 As a military officer I have been forced to deal with pubic speaking.

-You will change the way you feel about the army physical fitness test when you start lifting the limitations that you have placed on yourself subconsciously and begin to take actionable steps to master the standards set by big Army.
+Furthermore, you will change the way you feel about the army physical fitness test when you start lifting the limitations that you have placed on yourself.

 I don't think we as leaders in our Armed Services can get by anymore by punishing Soldiers for not meeting our standards.